spences10/scottspence.com/posts/2020/05/30/first-time-pc-build/index.md

 I started assembling the motherboard and noticed the fan was blocking the RAM slots!

-This was also by far the most uncomfortable part for me as the springloaded screws on the fan made it really difficult to get them to thread into the board.
+This was also by far the most uncomfortable part for me as the spring loaded screws on the fan made it really difficult to get them to thread into the board.

 ![fan covering memory slots]